Boating and Fishing Across Florida

 With more than 7,700 lakes, 10,550 miles of rivers, 2,276 miles of tidal shoreline, and a year-round boating season, Florida offers diverse waterways to explore and many exciting boating and fishing events.
 These waters are so fishy that many Florida lakes and ports of call host the world’s largest fishing tournaments.
 Prefer cruising?
 Bask in peaceful wilderness rivers or revel on sparkling urban waterways.
 Like racing?
 Check out a major regatta or speedboat race, such as Key West’s legendary Race Week.
 No matter your nautical passion, Florida offers it.
-Florida is hands down the boating capital of the world with several Sunshine boat rental locations.
+Florida is hands-down the boating capital of the world.

 In the mid-1800s, a young, Connecticut-born fisherman named Leonard Destin arrived at what later became East Pass.
 He realized quickly he’d found paradise as he gazed upon vast schools of diverse fish species through fathoms of translucent water on what is now called the Emerald Coast.

 Leonard and family developed the area into a fishing center.
 These days, you can chat with one of Destin’s world-renowned charter captains, and you’ll find they carry on Leonard Destin’s timeless love of fishing and the sea.

 Great fishing and easy Gulf access also gave rise to Pensacola and Panama City Beach, though centuries apart.
 Pensacola was an Indian fishing settlement and then a Spanish fort.
 Panama City Beach got its name supposedly because it was the nearest American port to the newly opened Panama Canal.
 Lots of crews and passengers came ashore there for R & R. Though they have distinct characters, all three destinations continue to offer quick access to the Gulf, great fishing and full-service marinas.